 Who Pays for Damages to My Vehicle?

 Your collision coverage pays for repairing or replacing your vehicle if you have this optional coverage in your auto insurance policy.
 Florida does not require vehicle owners to purchase collision coverage.
-The state only requires vehicle owners to have minimum insurance of $10,000 for bodily injury to one person, $20,000 for bodily injury to two or more people, and $10,000 property damage liability.
-Having collision coverage comes in handy when an accident happens.
+Instead, the state only requires vehicle owners to have minimum insurance of:

 What If My Damages Go Beyond the State Minimum Insurance Requirements?

 You can file a claim with the at-fault driver’s insurance company to recover additional compensation or file a personal injury lawsuit.
 However, you need to know that your injuries must meet the criteria set by Florida law.
-You may only file a lawsuit if you can prove that you sustained one of the following injuries from the car accident:
+You may only file a lawsuit if you can prove that you or your loved one sustained one of the following injuries from the car accident:

 - Permanent bodily injury